Dadaddee/MyPortfolio/README.md

-Just a
-prototype of my
+Just a prototype of my portfolio